What does linking data involve and why is it important?

 What is CLOSER doing about it?

 CLOSER is working on a coordinated and strategic approach to improving the links between these different types of data and improving their accessibility for researchers.
-Under the Data Linkage work stream, there are four work packages:
+Under the Data Linkage work stream, there are six research projects:

 Setting standards to maximise the scientific potential of primary care record linkage in longitudinal studies